Independent Appeals

 8. You may sum up your case

 9. The panel members may ask further questions.
-The Appeal Hearing is then concluded and the panel will deliberate in the absence of the parties and in the presence of the Clerk.
+The appeal hearing is then concluded and the panel will deliberate in the absence of the parties and in the presence of the clerk.

-After the Hearing
+After the hearing

-• The Panel make their decision and set out the reasons for that decision.
-This will normally be completed within 5 working days of the appeal hearing.
+• The panel make their decision and set out the reasons for that decision

-• The Clerk is instructed to write to you and the school to communicate the decision and the grounds for the decision.
+• The clerk is instructed to write to you and the school to communicate the decision and the grounds for the decision.
+This will normally be within 5 working days of the appeal hearing

-The Education Funding Agency’s (EFA) has a role in handling complaints from parents about independent appeal panels for admissions to academies.
+The Education Funding Agency (EFA) has a role in handling complaints from parents about independent appeal panels for admissions to academies.
 Parents should, however, be aware that the EFA can only review the process, not the decision made by the panel.
-An appeal against the decision not to admit would have to go through the courts.
+An appeal against the decision not to admit a child would have to go through the courts.
 Anyone wishing to submit a complaint of maladministration by an independent appeal panel should: